-How to remove tear stains: First, apply some of Rufus & Coco’s Tear Stain Away to a cotton wool pad or bud.
-Now, get your little mate comfortable and gently wipe the tear stains away, leaving a little residue which will have a lasting effect.
+How to remove tear stains: First, apply Rufus & Coco’s Tear Stain Away to a cotton wool pad or bud.
+Now, get your little mate comfortable and gently wipe the tear stains away.

 Apply daily until the stain the removed.
 Regular application will prevent the tear stains coming back.